 Certain factors can increase your chances of developing gangrene.
 These include:

-If you suspect that you or a loved one may be at risk for developing gangrene, speak with the team at Vascular and Vein Institute of the South immediately.
+If you suspect that you or a loved one may be at risk for developing gangrene, please contact us immediately.

 Often, surgery is needed to remove dead tissue.
-The team at Vascular and Vein Institute of the South may recommend surgery to improve blood vessel function in the area to avoid gangrene from developing further.
+We may recommend surgery to improve blood vessel function in the area to avoid gangrene from developing further.
 Several operations may be needed.
 If left untreated, gangrene can even lead to the loss of a finger, toe, or limb.

-To learn more about gangrene and how you can get the treatment you need, schedule your first appointment with the team at Vascular and Vein Institute of the South.
-Call or book online today.
+To learn more about gangrene and how you can get the treatment you need, call or schedule you appointment online today.